yunzhaol/Paper/README.md

-# Starter folder
+# What is the number of death in Toronto in 2023?
+An analysis for the death registry of each month.

 ## Overview
+This paper analyzes data of death registry in Toronto in 2023, to see the number of death in each month.
 LLMs were not used.

 ## File Structure